Staying motivated and focused when running a business is challenging – even at the best of times.

 Note: Even though this was written for home business owners, it’s also a helpful read if you’re pursuing a work at home career as an employee or freelancer/contractor.

-Staying Motivated and Focused
+5 Tips For Staying Motivated And Focused

 If you’re stuck in a bad place and feel you’ve lost the motivation to carry on with your business, we have a few ideas to help you overcome these tough times.

 It’s often easier to understand our feelings if we write them down on paper.

 You may find that simply putting all your worries and issues onto paper is enough to lighten the load and help you feel re-energized and ready to face your business once again.

 Write a list of the reasons you started your business.
 What did you want from your business when you first started out full of hopes and dreams?

 Did you want more free time?
 Did you hope to have more financial security?

 Write down your initial goals and compare them to where you are at right now.
 It may be that your business simply needs a little readjusting and tweaking to meet up to your initial goals.

 #2 Take it one day at a time